cohesity/cohesity_sdk/docs/RoleApi.md

 	domain = "LOCAL"
 )

 name = "name_example" # str | Specifies the name of Role to update.
-body = UpdateRoleParameters(
+body = UpdateRoleParams(
         description="description_example",
         privileges=[
             "privileges_example",
         ],
-    ) # UpdateRoleParameters | Specifies the request body to update a Role.
+    ) # UpdateRoleParams | Specifies the request body to update a Role.

 # example passing only required values which don't have defaults set
 try: